 - Winged termites show up in late Winter to early Spring

 So, why should you worry about termites and carpenter ants?
 With carpenter ants you may only spot a Home Protection Plan Special Offerfew ants, but those ants come from a whole colony hard at work tunneling and creating nesting galleries just below the wood surfaces of your building.
 With termites they come from the ground and can get in to the sill and floor joists before you see any evidence of their existence.
 Normally termites are found during their spring swarming when the winged reproductives appear.
 In any event if the ants’ or termite activity remains neglected, severe structural damage is a likely consequence.
 Early treatment will preclude having to pay expensive fees to restore the structural integrity of a building at a later date.

-Eco Systems provides free inspections of your property when there is evidence of any type of pest problems.
+Eco Systems provides free inspections of your commercial property when there is evidence of any type of pest problems.
 All out work is guaranteed and the guarantee is transferable to subsequent owners.